-People with Learning Disabilities and Autism sometimes die too early from conditions and illness that could have been stopped.
+People with Learning Disabilities and Autistic people sometimes die too early from conditions and illness that could have been stopped.

-The NHS has been asked to look at all the deaths of people with a learning disability.
+The NHS has been asked to look at all the deaths of people with a Learning Disabilities and Autistic people.